 - Bring your health insurance card if your membership is paid for by your insurance.

-- If you plan to workout, bring a lock and towel.
-Towels are for rent at our Welcome Center for $1.
+- If you plan to work out, bring a lock and a towel.

 - Please ask us questions if you have them.
 We’re here to help!